 This course is an overview of the social and political issues surrounding the development and implementation of alternative energy devices in residential suburban and urban settings.
 Current and future energy generation strategies are covered.
-Prerequisite: RDG 100 or instructor approval.

 EEM 281 Mechanical/Solid-State Energy Generators Cr.
-3 Lec.
-3 Lab.
-0
+3